-Military Saves Week, a component of America Saves, has partnered with Department of Defense for eight years to encourage healthy finances for military families.
+Military Saves Week, a component of America Saves, has partnered with the Department of Defense for years to encourage healthy finances for military families.
 With the United States military in limbo right now, between budget cuts and force reduction, preparing for one’s future might not be at the forefront of many minds.
-Preparing for one’s future, should be important, being prepared is what you can depend on when other things fall apart.
+Preparing for one’s future should be important, being prepared is what you can depend on when other things fall apart.

 “Their involvement in the TSP is critical,” says Thompson, whether they are deciding to make a career of the military are not.
 “If you don’t do that, what are you going to have after your years of service if you haven’t joined the TSP?”